 If you’re a jalapeno lover, we’re sure you’ll love them pickled, too.
 Pickled jalapenos are great in a lot of the same recipes that you’d top regular sliced jalapenos with, like tacos, quesadillas and other Mexican dishes, but they’ll even take your scrambled eggs up a notch in the mornings, too.

 You might think that pickled beets are a food best left in the corner of Grandma’s fridge, but think again!
 This pickled vegetable is sour and a little sweet (as beets tend to be) and makes for a great garnish or even side dish.
 Give this pickled beet recipe—and these other beet recipes—a try.
 By the way, those who make pickled veggies frequently should keep this homemade pickling spice on hand.

 There’s no such thing as too much sweet corn—although, you may be looking for different ways to enjoy it after trying all of the ways to eat corn on the cob.
-Our quick pickled corn recipe is the answer!
+Our quick pickled corn is the answer!